AsherJingkongChen/Mini-Note/DSA-Problems/leetcode/tag-design/706-Design-HashMap/Decision.md

+# Decision

-### Buffer size
+### Array of buckets size
-- power of 2 is easy and efficient for a dynamic array
+- power of `2` is easy and efficient for a dynamic array

 ### Hash function scheme
 **Hashing by multiplication** - [Fibonacci Hashing](https://iq.opengenus.org/fibonacci-hashing/)
 *(Compared to Hashing by division)*
 - Pros
-	- Any size of buffer is allowed
+	- Any size of the array of buckets is allowed
 	- Uniformly distributed
 	- Make a good use of memory
 - Cons